DSE512/twelve/examples/module_02_mpi/README.md

 # all_reduce.py

-Scatter a list to all of the workers and reduce those values on all ranks.
+Scatter a list to all of the workers and reduce those values on `all ranks`.
 Note that I am switching up the values that are being scattered compared with `scatter_gather.py`.

 ```